PeterPaulH/logstash-influxdb/README.md

 ####Name:
 An array of the parts of the name of the series in InfluxDB.
-This name is created by concattenating the elements of the array.
+This name is created by concattenating the elements of the array with a dot (.) as separator.

 ####Columns:
 An array of the names of the columns to be used in the InfluxDB series.